bvm/bvm/README.md

 ## Install

-NOTICE: Don't bother trying this yet as it likely won't work.

 Install by running a script based on your environment:

 - Shell (Mac, Linux, WSL): `curl -fsSL https://bvm.land/install.sh | sh`